tomelf/RNN-POS-Tagger-TLE/README.md

     Italian     423.0  28.699764  4.388392  38.0  20.0

 We train BI-LSTM models (500 epochs, SGD learning rate=0.5) for sentences in every lanugage respectively, and then test the tagging accuracy on sentences in other languages.
 That is, we train a POS tagger based on sentences written by learners with Japanese native language background, and use the tagger to tag sentences written by learners with other native language background.
-The following are the results.
+The following are the results of POS tagging accuracy.

 ![Task2_Stats](figures/task2-stats.png)

+The diagonal numbers show how well the models fit their training data.
+Although it shows some models learned faster and some learned slower, unfortunately, so far there is no significant proof that any pair of languages is more or less similar with each other in the perspective of POS resemblance.

+However, under the same experiment settings, we still learned some from the results:
+- Models trained by learners with Chinese, Portuguese, Korean and German native language background learn faster and perform better in POS tagging.
+- In some pairs of languages, there is higher difference between (train on language A -> test on language B) and (train on language B -> test on language A).

 ## References